Childhood sexual abuse of males within institutional contexts

 - Findings from the United States Catholic Church study

 - Sexual abuse in community associations and groups including Scouts and YMCA

 The Australian Royal Commission into Institutional Responses to Child Sexual Abuse was established on 11 January 2013 to investigate the responses of institutions to allegations of instances of child sexual abuse.
 The national investigation aims to identify systems which have failed to protect children in order to improve laws, policies, and practices (Royal Commission into Institutional Responses to Child Sexual Abuse [RCIRCSA], 2013).

 This Royal Commission has resulted in the most comprehensive investigation of the problem of child sexual abuse ever conducted in Australia, and in terms of the breadth and depth of public hearings, private sessions, and research reports, the most comprehensive worldwide.
-The Royal Commission continues to release information and reports that help to increase understanding and address childhood sexual abuse, not just in institutional settings, but in familial and community settings.
+The Royal Commission has released information and reports that help to increase understanding and address childhood sexual abuse, not just in institutional settings, but in familial and community settings.
 The information, policy and practice recommendations produced by the Royal Commission is too vast to summarise here.

 Practitioners are invited to familiarise themselves with the work and publications of the Royal Commission into Institutional Responses to Child Sexual Abuse.

 A feature of The Royal Commission is that a larger number of males than females have come forward and reported childhood sexual abuse that occurred within institutional settings.
 In an early report (2014), the ration of those attending private sessions to report child sexual abuse was 64% Male and 36% Female.
 This disproportionate number of males reporting sexual abuse in institutional settings may be influenced by a number of factors, including that males are more likely to be placed in institutional care, detention centres, be involved with sports clubs, and, in relation to Churches, have ascribed the designated role of 'altar boys' and placed in the care of the priest.